Kashmir Rug aus reiner Seide

 In the middle of the central field of this Kashmir Rug is the symmetrical center, also called medallion.
 The design of the field is arranged in such a way that it gives the impression that the medallion is floating on the field.

-The background of this Kashmir Rug is dark blue.
-The border features old rose, off white and light brown.
-The blue gray center combines the colors off white and light brown.
+The background of this Kashmir Rug is old rose.
+The border features dark blue and old rose.
+The old rose center combines the colors turquoise and olive green.

 The silk of the pile of this Kashmir Rug allows the colors forming the pattern to shine in different nuances depending on the lighting.
-It makes this Kashmir Rug a real jewel and creates a cozy and at the same time very elegant and premium atmosphere in the room.
+It makes this Kashmir Rug a real highlight and creates a cozy and at the same time very elegant and premium atmosphere in the room.
 Silk is manually extracted from the cocoons of the silk moth.
 Since individual silk threads are extremely long, the result is very thin yarns, which are nevertheless tear-resistant under low stress.
 Smaller rug knots can be made with this thin yarn, which create finer patterns.
 Therefore, the finest rugs in the world are hand-knotted made of pure silk.
-The weft threads of this cotton consist of [Material Schuss].
-For the warp threads pure silk was used.
+The weft and warp threads of this Kashmir Rug are made of cotton.
+This versatile material is tear-resistant and stretchable and, therefore, ideal for a durable backing fabric.